Building Happy, Healthy & Resilent Clubs

 - How and when to conduct meetings.
 COVID-19 has taught us to be creative.

-- Online & in-person (hybrid) club meetings are being well receive & effective in retaining and obtaining new members.
+- Online & in-person (hybrid) club meetings are being well received & effective in retaining and obtaining new members.

 - Recognize that members may work online all day, every day.